Spain

 • Madrid End

-In addition to all tour services from arrival in Barcelona through departure from Madrid as described in the itinerary, the trip price includes all gratuities; services of two Apex expedition leaders and local guides throughout the itinerary; plus local beer and wine with lunch and dinner daily.
+In addition to all tour services from arrival in Barcelona through departure from Madrid as described in the itinerary, the trip price includes all gratuities; services of one Apex expedition leader for every six guests, and local guides throughout the itinerary; plus local beer and wine with lunch and dinner daily.

 Call us to reserve your spot on this exciting expedition!